CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CBDC Scenario Example

-Next, we provide an example by leveraging the framework.
-Assume a country with a large population and well-developed technology and communication.
+Next, we present an example of using the CEV framework.
+We assume a country with a large population and well-developed technology and communication.
 The CBDC designers focus on privacy and performance, especially network scalability, latency, business secrecy.
-Assume they choose operating model option one and build consensus algorithms based on it.

-There would be different consensus algorithms in operating model option one in different consensus networks.
-For wholesale consensus network, we propose a new consensus algorithm in figure \ref{fig:Recommended Consensus Algorithm One}.
-For retail consensus networks one and two, we propose a new consensus algorithm in figure \ref{fig:Recommended Consensus Algorithm Two}.

-The recommended consensus algorithm in wholesale consensus network (consensus algorithm one) works as following procedures: \begin{enumerate} \item Leader nodes are predetermined in the algorithm that the central bank would run. \item Clients send cross-shard transactions (defined later) to its sharded leader node, which would resend it to the leader node (central bank) in the wholesale network. \item The leader node would verify the transaction and finish the related issuance and redemption transactions for different sub-networks. \end{enumerate}

-The recommended consensus algorithm in retail consensus networks (consensus algorithm two) works as following procedures: \begin{enumerate} \item Leader nodes are predetermined in this algorithm that privileged institutions run. \item Clients send transactions to its sharded leader node. \item The leader node encrypts transactions before sending to validators in the network (possible competitors). \item Dynamic set of validators would be chosen to make an encrypted data backup. \item The Leader node would send a success notice to the client after receiving 50 per cent of notices from dynamic validators. \end{enumerate}

-Finally, we would leverage the verification sub-framework to show how we can verify the proposed solution's performance, security, and privacy.
+Then we leverage the CEV framework to propose a suitable solution for this virtual country.